 - Period of the Lease - The period of the lease is the amount of time that the Lessee can take possession of the property.

 - Parties Involved - The parties are the Lessor and the Lessee or their representatives.
+Both parties must be of legal age to enter into a contract.
 The Lessor may be an individual or an organization such as a corporation or a partnership.

 - Representatives - If the Lessor is an organization, it must appoint and authorize a representative to sign on its behalf.
 The authority of the representative should be evidenced in a document such as Secretary's Certificate.
 If the Lessor and/or Lessee is an individual, their representative must have either a General Power of Attorney or a Special Power of Attorney that authorizes them to enter into the lease agreement on behalf of the Lessor or the Lessee.
 If the period of the rent is for more than one year, a Special Power of Attorney is needed.